rcanaan/tzimer-nof-canaan/README.md

 - A gallery showcasing the picturesque surroundings and accommodations.
 - Customer reviews and testimonials.
 - A blog section for the latest news and updates about Tzimer Nof Canaan.
+- Integration with Booking.com API to directly update the website calendar.
+- For easy navigation, there will be Google Maps and Waze integration.

 ## Contributing